sauciucrazvan/mindwaves/README.md

 - **Diverse Mood Selection**: Choose from a wide variety of moods to accurately reflect your emotional state at any moment, allowing for precise mood tracking and analysis. 😃😢

 With these features, Mindwaves empowers you to take control of your emotional well-being and lead a happier, healthier life. 🧘‍♂️🌟

+## Tutorials

+### Where can I get my OpenAI API Key?

+- Head over to the [OpenAI view API Keys](https://platform.openai.com/account/api-keys) website.
+- Press 'Create new secret key'
+- Copy the key & paste it into the app

+> Make sure you have enough funds in your OpenAI wallet before doing this.
+> Add funds to the [billing website](https://platform.openai.com/account/billing/overview).

 ## Technologies Used